IBM-Cloud/docs/services/ObjectStorage/os_versioning.md

     ```
     {: pre}

 7. List objects in your backup container.
 You see the previous version of your file that is stored in this container.
-Note that a timestamp has been added to your file.
+Note that a timestamp is added to your file.

     ```
     swift list --lh <backup_container_name>